privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/audit.md

 Out of five issues disclosed, only three were relevant and have been since fixed by the MACI team.
 The other two issues were disregarded as they were present in older version of code which is not in use anymore.

 We would like to thank you the Veridise team for their effort in keeping open source projects safe.

-> Please note that at this time the fixed code is only present in the dev branch.
-This will be merged to the main branch in the next minor update.

 ### Issue 1